nimishbongale/git-scripts/Windows/docs/INSTRUCTIONS.md

 ---

-If everything has been setup correctly, you can try out the list of commands listed [](here).
+If everything has been setup correctly, you can try out the list of commands listed [here](README.md).
 If they don't work as expected, you might have to individually give in the commands listed in setup.bat.